 Your winter hiking outfits need to have a good base layer for both the top and bottom.
 This includes underwear, so no cotton undies!
 If you want a thinner base layer for your lower body than your upper body, layer based on your comfort and adjust as necessary.

 These Smartwool pants are the coziest base layer pants I own.
-They layer well under hiking pants and rain paints.
+They layer well under hiking pants and rain pants.

 If you prefer to wear leggings to hiking pants, I suggest getting winter-rated leggings that are fleece-lined.
 The thicker material will help protect you from wind and the fleece will act as a good insulator.